nicusX/etcd-terraform-ansible-aws-sample/README.md

 ## Credentials

-### Keypair
+### AWS Keypair

 The easiest way to generate keypairs is using AWS console.
 This also creates the identity file (`.pem`) in the correct format for AWS (not trivial to do it by CLI).

 Note that Terraform script expects keypairs have been loaded into AWS.
-Keypair names can be modified in `variables.tf` (default: use `lorenzo-glf` both for Bastion and etcd nodes)
+The keypair name has to be specified as part of the environment (see below).

 ### Terraform and Ansible authentication